qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 3. Solve the right-hand side function using existing solvers
 ------------------------------------------------------------

+Here we show how the rhs function can be passed to numerical ODE solvers in both SciPy and JAX as if the function had been natively written in either library.

 First, we solve the equation by using Numpy as the input and ``scipy.integrate.solve_ivp`` as a solver.
 We define the initial state, the time span for the simulation, and time point we want to simulate.